Impossible Decentralized Incubator Access Price Reaches $0.79 on Exchanges (IDIA)

-Impossible Decentralized Incubator Access (IDIA) traded 1.5% higher against the US dollar during the 24 hour period ending at 13:00 PM E.T. on September 2nd.
-One Impossible Decentralized Incubator Access coin can now be purchased for approximately $0.79 or 0.00001848 BTC on popular cryptocurrency exchanges.
-During the last seven days, Impossible Decentralized Incubator Access has traded 32.1% higher against the US dollar.
-Impossible Decentralized Incubator Access has a total market capitalization of $35.47 million and approximately $356,131.00 worth of Impossible Decentralized Incubator Access was traded on exchanges in the last 24 hours.
+Impossible Decentralized Incubator Access (IDIA) traded 1.5% higher against the dollar during the 24 hour period ending at 10:00 AM E.T. on September 3rd.
+One Impossible Decentralized Incubator Access coin can now be purchased for $0.79 or 0.00001848 BTC on cryptocurrency exchanges.
+Impossible Decentralized Incubator Access has a market capitalization of $35.47 million and $356,131.00 worth of Impossible Decentralized Incubator Access was traded on exchanges in the last 24 hours.
+Over the last seven days, Impossible Decentralized Incubator Access has traded 32.1% higher against the dollar.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.